svalinn/DAGMC/doc/usersguide/codes/dag-mcnp.rst

 Geometry metadata
 ~~~~~~~~~~~~~~~~~

-In DAG-MCNP5, the geometry file can be used to define material and density
+In DAG-MCNP, the geometry file can be used to define material and density
 assignments, and boundary conditions.

 Materials and densities
 -----------------------

 The generic workflow description includes details on :ref:`grouping-basics`, but
-a specific naming convention is required for DAG-MCNP5.
+a specific naming convention is required for DAG-MCNP.
 To define materials,
 both the MCNP material ID and density must be provided in the group name.
 The
 format for the group name is as follows: ``mat:[matid]/rho:[density]``.